porec/kubeinstall/README.md

 	**kubeadm join <MASTER_NODE_IP>:6443 --token <YOUR_TOKEN> \
 	--discovery-token-ca-cert-hash sha256: <YOUR_TOKEN_HASH>**

 9. **Only on Master Node!** Deploy External LoadBalancer - Metal LB for Bare Metal deployments.
 Details here: https://metallb.universe.tf/installation/.
 You can modify External IP Address.
-Default is 192.168.250.100-192.168.250.110 (they shall be from host subnet)
+Default is 192.168.250.100-192.168.250.110 (they shall be from host subnet).

 	**./deploy_metal_lb.sh**